Limitations of neural network training due to numerical instability of backpropagation: Introduction

 extended with a few special elements, such as zero, infinity and NaN elements.
-Here, $b\in\N$ is the radix of the floating-point arithmetic (generally $b > 1$; typically $b=2$), $p\in\N$ is the precision and $e_{\mathrm{min}},e_{\mathrm{max}}\in\Z$ are the minimum and maximum exponents.
+Here, the radix of the floating-point arithmetic is two, the parameter $p\in\N$ is the precision and $e_{\mathrm{min}},e_{\mathrm{max}}\in\Z$ are the minimum and maximum exponents.
 Naturally, $\mathbb{M}$ is not closed under basic arithmetic operations such as addition and multiplication, which necessitates rounding.
 The round-to-nearest addition and multiplication are defined so that

 for all $a,b \in \mathbb{M}$.
-The radix $b$, the precision $p$ and the above rounding together define the so-called \emph{machine epsilon} $\epsilon = \frac12 b^{1-p}$, which is an accurate upper bound for the relative accuracy of the floating-point addition and multiplication:
+The precision $p$ and the above rounding together define the so-called \emph{machine epsilon} $\epsilon = \frac12 2^{1-p}$, which is an accurate upper bound for the relative accuracy of the floating-point addition and multiplication:

 for all $a,b \in \mathbb{M}$.
 For the double- and single-precision IEEE~754 standards, we have $\epsilon = 2^{-53} \approx 1.11 \cdot 10^{-16}$ and $\epsilon = 2^{-24} \approx 5.96 \cdot 10^{-8}$ respectively.
 Note that computation in floating point arithmetic amounts to introducing a \emph{relative error} in each computation.